Esker's Accounts Payable and Order Management Automation Solutions Achieve SAP-Certified Integration with SAP S/4HANA Cloud

-LYON, France, and MIDDLETON, Wis. - January 20, 2020 - Esker, a worldwide leader in AI-driven process automation solutionsand pioneer in cloud computing, today annouced that its Accounts Payableand Order Managementautomation solutions have been certified for integration with SAP S/4HANA Cloud.
+Esker, a worldwide leader in AI-driven process automation solutions and pioneer in cloud computing, today announced that its Accounts Payable and Order Management automation solutions have been certified for integration with SAP S/4HANA Cloud.
 This certification, delivered by the SAP Integration and Certification Center, provides businesses with the assurance that Esker's intelligent automation solutions are enabled to work with their SAP S/4HANA Cloud software and be compatible with future upgrades.

 While taking advantage of Esker's cloud-based solutions to drive greater efficiency, accuracy, visibility, and cost savings throughout their purchase-to-pay (P2P) and order-to-cash (O2C) processes, businesses that use SAP solutions who are already on SAP S/4HANA, and those planning on transitioning, can leverage the value they have invested in their ERP system.